Board Responsibility & Liability

 companies account for nearly a quarter of all ransomware attacks, followed

-by professional services with 17 percent of attacks and government
+by professional services with 17% of attacks and government

 Intelligence)